 - Have great advertising to win over users e.g. the Superbowl ads are well known and loved for pulling on your heartstrings and emotions.
 The Superbowl ads featuring the Labrador puppy and horse for the Budweiser brand ads have us welling up every time.

 - According to Jose Maria Garcia, Director of apps and mobile innovation says Apps are the website of the future.

-Conclusion – As IMS is a B2B agency our clients need to be ready to adapt and deliver their message to their target audience at the right time within the correct context.
+Conclusion – As IMS is a B2B marketing agency, our clients need to be ready to adapt and deliver their message to their target audience at the right time within the correct context.
 The way in which our clients market to potential audiences has to be meaningful to those who are reading it.
 Otherwise how else are you going to stand out from the competition and be heard above the noise?

 So at IMS we create marketing campaigns with specific customers or personas in mind, and tailor the message to suit their needs.

 Matching celebrities to your brand can be difficult depending on the industry you serve or the nature of your business.